sanderboer/google-font-downloader/README.md

 ## Notes
 - No API key required.
 If the ZIP is blocked, the tool falls back to the google/fonts GitHub repo for TTF/OTF/TTC.
-- Optional: set a `GITHUB_TOKEN` in your environment to raise GitHub API rate limits.
+- Optional: set a `GITHUB_TOKEN` environment variable to raise GitHub API rate limits.
 - The `assets/` directory is ignored by git by default.